-Sub-holonomic coadmissible $\Di$-modules are weakly holonomic according to Ardakov-Bode-Wadsley in \cite{ABW2}, see \cite[section 2.3]{hallopeau3}.
-We briefly recall the definition of weakly holonomicity.
+Sub-holonomic coadmissible $\Di$-modules are weakly holonomic according to the definition of Ardakov-Bode-Wadsley \cite{ABW2}.
+We briefly recall it.
 Let $\M_\X = \varprojlim_{k \geq 0} \Mk$ be a coadmissible $\Di$-module.
 For any $n \in \N$, the right $\Di$-module $\Ext^n_{\Di}(\M_\X , \Di) := \varprojlim_{k \geq 1} \Ext^n_{\Dkq}(\Mk , \Dkq)$ is coadmissible.
-The module $\M_\X$ is said to be weakly holonomic if for all integer $n \neq \dim \X = 1$, $\Ext^n_{\Di}(\M_\X , \Di) = 0$.
+The module $\M_\X$ is then said to be weakly holonomic if for all integer $n \neq \dim \X = 1$, $\Ext^n_{\Di}(\M_\X , \Di) = 0$.
 This is equivalent to ask all the coherent $\Dkq$-modules $\Mk$ to be holonomic in the sense that all the characteristic varieties $\Char(\M_k) \subset T^*X$ have dimension at most one.
-One can check \cite{hallopeau1} and \cite{hallopeau3} for more details.
-Assume that the coadmissible $\Di$-module $\M_\X$ is non-zero and sub-holonomic.
-Its characteristic variety $\Char(\M_\X)$ has dimension one.
-More precisely, this variety is composed of a finite number of vertical irreducible components and an horizontal irreducible component given by the zero-section of the cotangent formal scheme $\pi_\X : T^*\X \to \X$.
+If the coadmissible $\Di$-module $\M_\X$ is non-zero and sub-holonomic, then its characteristic variety $\Char(\M_\X)$ has dimension one.
+More precisely, this variety is composed of a finite number of vertical irreducible components and an horizontal irreducible component given by the zero-section of the canonical projection $\pi_\X : T^*\X \to \X$.
+See for example the following figure \ref{figurechar}.
 In fact, these vertical components are exactly the vertical lines passing through the points of the infinite support $\suppi (\M_\X)$ of $\M_\X$.
 We now relate sub-holonomicity to integrable connections.